 Learn more about our previous building and our history.

 Art in the Library

 As a community center, we believe art—like information—should be accessible to everyone.
-Our building is filled with original artworks for all to enjoy, so please take a moment to view our gallery and then stop by to see your favorite pieces in person.
+Our building is filled with original artwork for all to enjoy, and you can learn about each piece with our audio art tour, where you can listen to many of the artists speak about their art and how it was created in their own words.
+So please take a moment to enjoy our art tour, and then stop by to see your favorite pieces in person.

-We encourage eco-friendly transportation by providing premiere parking spaces to low emission or fuel-efficient vehicles.
+We encourage eco-friendly transportation by providing premiere parking spaces for low-emission or fuel-efficient vehicles.
 We also offer a bicycle rack at the front entrance and bike lock rentals at our Information Desk if you’ve forgotten yours.
 Pace Bus stops are conveniently located In front of our building and just across the street.

 Please note, while we make every effort to make sure food is fresh, please be cautious and check for expiration dates and spoilage.
 The library is not liable for any harm caused as a result of expired items, food allergies or other concerns.

 Our Micro Pantry was generously designed and funded by father and daughter Scott Silmon and Ashley Silmon-Rodriguez.
 We welcomed our new pantry on Sunday, April 7, 2019.

 Local History Room

 Our Local History Room offers a non-circulating collection of genealogical and area-specific books, maps, microfilm and much more.
 The space has two database research computers, a digital microfilm machine, a digital book scanner and a low-vision reading machine.
 Genealogical help and research sessions are held in the room throughout the year.